Speechwriting Sample – Richard O’Connor’s Eulogy

 By James F. O’Connor – WordWoven CEO

 Richard Daniel O’Connor III lived an enigmatic, transcendent life.
-As a Buddhist, he believed in reincarnation; thus, we meet today not just to mourn the loss of a man we all loved, but rather to celebrate his spirit’s passing into a higher plane of merited love, compassion, and consciousness.
+As a Buddhist, he believed in reincarnation; thus, we meet today not just to mourn the loss of a man we all loved, but rather to celebrate his spirit’s passing into his chosen plane of existence — merited in love, compassion, and consciousness.
 We also gather today to celebrate a second reincarnation of sorts–a reincarnation of what his life’s work has, at the time of his death, given each of us in this newfound realm of existence without him, so we may learn to carry him in our conscience and memory henceforth, albeit no longer in our experiences.
-It is in this secondary reincarnation that Richard is still very much alive and will continue teaching us for decades, perhaps even centuries, after his passing as we carry his indomitable spirit with us.
-There’s much to be said of a man whom the world still wasn’t ready for at the time of his passing.
-This becomes clear in hearing the music to which he danced throughout life–its broad, deep, heartrending melodies falling on ears that claimed to be deaf when they hadn’t neither the energy nor resolve to keep pace with the frequency into which he was tuned, much less the movement of his feet.
+It is in this secondary reincarnation that Richard is still very much alive and will continue teaching us for decades, perhaps even centuries after his passing, and while we hold his indomitable spirit with us.
+There’s much to be said of a man whom the world still wasn’t ready for, even at the time of his passing.
+This becomes clear in hearing the music to which he danced throughout life–its broad, deep, heartrending melodies falling not on deaf ears, but rather ears merely lacking the resolve to keep pace with the frequency into which he was tuned, much less the movement of his feet.
 His life’s magnum opus, however, wasn’t about his own song and dance — it was about serving his family and as many people in the world as well as he possibly could, even when these objectives came at great personal cost.

 There’s no appreciating the transcendent beauty of Richard’s life without first understanding the traumas and personal demons he conquered as a profoundly sensitive man.
 Despite learning to keep a stiff upper lip in Catholic seminary and having been imbued with his Mom’s rugged, southern sensibilities, he appeared as a man who held the world together with each breath while he felt as if his next breath would mean the world tearing him apart.
 Ravaged by anxiety, and depression, he developed coping abilities which helped him battle and win the war against addiction.
 At times, he was so hard on himself that it made it hard for him to love others as much as others loved him.
 The fear this produced in him was significant: He once said “If anybody knew the anxiety I had just getting out of bed in the morning, they would’ve deemed me a hero.”